JoJo Natson

-Bruce "JoJo" Natson Jr. (born February 1, 1994) is an American football wide receiver and return specialist who is currently a free agent.
+Bruce "JoJo" Natson Jr. (born February 1, 1994) is an American former professional football player who was a wide receiver and return specialist in the National Football League (NFL).
 He played college football at Utah State and Akron.

-Kids Clover Natson

 College career

 Natson played for three seasons at Utah State where he is tied for first all-time in both Utah State and Mountain West history with four punt returns for touchdowns.
 After multiple violations of team rules Natson was dismissed from the Utah State football team.
 Natson transferred to Akron where he played his senior season.